Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/core-java-interview-questions.md

         So this is all about Covariant return type in Java.

 ## Polymorphism
-Ability of an object to take
+* Ability of an object to take Many forms.
-Many forms.
-Any object in java that passes IS-A test is polymorphic and since all objects extends Object class hence all object are polymorphic.
+* Any object in java that passes IS-A test is polymorphic and since all objects extends Object class hence all object are polymorphic.
+* Polymorphism in Java has two types: Compile time polymorphism (static binding) and Runtime polymorphism (dynamic binding).
+Method overloading is an example of static polymorphism, while method overriding is an example of dynamic polymorphism.

 * To implement polymorphism in java we have 2 ways :
     * Static can be implemented by overloading